Behind-The-Scenes Film: REV'IT! Sports International Utah Catalog Shoot

 and a camping tent.
 This lifestyle shot was to depict the riders winding down after a long day on the road.
 The images captured here would be used as the foreground to

-to compliment other live audio captured during the week and to help the edit along when needed.
+and Gregor to compliment other live audio captured throughout the week and to help the story along in the edit.